mackrabeau/pitching_mechanics/README.md

 ## RL Roadmap

-See `plans/rl_plan.txt` for the full roadmap.
+See `TO_DO.txt` for the full roadmap.
 Current status:

 | Step | Description | Status |
 |------|-------------|--------|